Scott-Borecki/whether-sweater-api/README.md

 $ rails db:migrate
 ```

+## API Consumption

-#### Third-Party APIs
+### Third-Party APIs
-The following third-party APIs were used in this project and you must request an API key from each service:
+The following third-party APIs were used that require an API Key.
+Get your API key for each service:
 - [OpenWeather API](https://openweathermap.org/api/one-call-api)
 - [MapQuest API](https://developer.mapquest.com/documentation/geocoding-api/)
 - [Unsplash API](https://unsplash.com/developers)
 - [OpenLibrary API](https://openlibrary.org/developers/api) (No API key required)

-After you obtain your API keys, run the following command in your terminal from your project directory to install the [Figaro gem](https://github.com/laserlemon/figaro#getting-started):
+After you get your API keys, install the [Figaro gem](https://github.com/laserlemon/figaro#getting-started) from your project directory:

 ``` bash
 $ bundle exec figaro install
 ```
 This creates a commented `config/application.yml` file and adds it to your `.gitignore`.
-Populate each ENV variable with your API keys as follows:
+Populate each ENV variable with your respective API key as follows:

 ``` ruby
 # config/application.yml